julianafalves/julianafalves/README.md

 - 💬 Ask me about brazilian foods, good Sitcoms and how to learn languages by yourself
 - 📫 How to reach me: @_julianafalves
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I've watched Friends more than 10 times and I wouldn't have problems to watch again
+- ⚡ Fun fact: I watched Friends more than 10 times and I wouldn't have problems to watch it again